menu Home About Me Home Freebies My Store

 Another school year is about to begin.
 Do you have a lab safety instruction unit ready to use with your science students?

-Every year at this time I review how I am going to address lab safety with my biology and chemistry students.
-I update my lessons and materials that I will use with my students.
-And I say a silent prayer that another school year will pass and my lab will remain accident free.
+Every year at this time, science teachers must review how they are going to address lab safety with biology and chemistry students.
+Lessons and materials used with students need to be updated.
+Solid lab instruction will help ensure that another school year will pass and your lab will remain accident free.

 Our science students absolutely need GREAT lab experiences.
 They need to use chemicals, Bunsen burners, hot plates, and glassware.
 To do less would be depriving them of a good science education.
 If you make laboratory safety a top priority with the students, they will respond.
 When they see you being safe and stressing safety at the beginning of each lab, they will behave appropriately.
 And if they don't, drastic measures will have to be taken before that student can enter the lab again.